muditbaid/LLM-DoRA-Finetuning/symbolic-moe/METHODOLOGY.md

      "...": 0
    }
    ```
-5. Also record a **global competency** (sum of positive scores) to bias routing toward consistently reliable models.
+5. Also record a **global competency** (per-expert accuracy) to bias routing toward consistently reliable models.

-We store these profiles under `ensemble/artifacts/` (or another JSON) so inference only needs a lookup.

 ### 2.3 Routing at Inference